Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/12/make-the-restclient-body-input-bigger.md

 categories:
     - Programming
 tags:
-    - css
+    - CSS
-    - restclient
+    - RestClient
-    - stylish
+    - Stylish
 ---

 [RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/?src=stevefenton.co.uk) is a useful Firefox extension for sending HTTP REST messages to a service.
 As well as a useful and simple interface for sending requests, it also lets you store requests to re-use again later.
 If you are writing REST services, it is a useful tool to have lying around.